JackPotat0/jackpotat0.github.io/docs/game.md

 - Trails to Azure
 - Trails from Zero
 - Ys: Ark of Napishtim
-- Zelda: A Link to the Past
 - Xenogears
+- Lunar 2: Eternal Blue

 ---